derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-14/05/2023 16:14:14 : 3 Database Admins walked into a NoSQL bar.
+15/05/2023 16:15:24 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-.NET was named .NET so that it wouldn't show up in a Unix directory listing.
+An SQL query goes into a bar, walks up to two tables and asks, 'Can I join you?'
 <!-- replace-with-joke ends -->